 Recently Issued Accounting Guidance.
 In November 2023, the Financial Accounting Standards Board ("FASB") issued ASU 2023-07, Improvements to Reportable Segment Disclosures (Topic 280).
 ASU 2023-07 requires disclosure of significant segment expenses that are regularly provided to the chief operating decision maker ("CODM") and included within the segment measure of profit or loss, an amount and description of its composition for other segment items to reconcile to segment profit or loss, and the title and position of the entity's CODM.
 ASU 2023-07 will be effective retrospectively for fiscal years beginning after December 15, 2023 and interim periods beginning after December 15, 2024.
-The Company will continue to evaluate the impact of the guidance on its consolidated financial statements.
+The Company has evaluated the impact of the guidance on its consolidated financial statements and determined that there will be no material impact to the statements and will present the required enhanced disclosures per the ASU 2023-07 issued guidance in the applicable effective period(s).

 In December 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures that requires public companies to annually (1) disclose specific categories in the rate reconciliation and (2) provide additional information for reconciling items that meet a quantitative threshold (if the effect of those reconciling items is equal to or greater than five percent of the amount computed by multiplying pretax income or loss by the applicable statutory income tax rate).
 The ASU is effective for annual periods beginning after December 15, 2024.
-The Company is currently evaluating the impact of the guidance until it becomes effective.
+The Company is currently evaluating the impact of the guidance.